-Exclusive interview for SPINOFF with Roman Sakun, CEO at Hushme company, one of the founders of Hushme device, which was invented for improving speech privacy
+Exclusive interview for SPINOFF.COM with Roman Sakun, CEO at Hushme company, one of the founders of Hushme device, which was invented for improving speech privacy

 Hushme was invented by Ukrainian engineer Roman Sakun and his friends.
 It is a personal acoustic device that protects speech privacy in open space environments and public places.
 This innovative headset has such benefits as good audibility during a phone call, lower noise, portable speaker function and speech privacy.
 It has two modes of sound noise reduction and sound masking.
 The product made a splash all over the world.

 S.O.C: Dear Mr.Sakun, we are so grateful for your generosity this day in spending time speaking with us and sharing your insights about your Hushme device.